astropy/astropy/docs/timeseries/initializing.rst

 .. |Time| replace:: :class:`~astropy.time.Time`
 .. |TimeDelta| replace:: :class:`~astropy.time.TimeDelta`
 .. |Table| replace:: :class:`~astropy.table.Table`
-.. |SampledTimeSeries| replace:: :class:`~astropy.timeseries.SampledTimeSeries`
+.. |TimeSeries| replace:: :class:`~astropy.timeseries.TimeSeries`
 .. |BinnedTimeSeries| replace:: :class:`~astropy.timeseries.BinnedTimeSeries`

 Initializing a sampled time series
 ==================================

-The first type of time series that we will look at here is |SampledTimeSeries|, which can be used for a time series which samples a continuous variable at discrete and instantaneous times.
-Initializing a |SampledTimeSeries| can be done in the same ways as initializing a |Table| object (see :ref:`Data Tables <astropy-table>`), but additional arguments related to the times should be specified.
+The first type of time series that we will look at here is |TimeSeries|, which can be used for a time series which samples a continuous variable at discrete and instantaneous times.
+Initializing a |TimeSeries| can be done in the same ways as initializing a |Table| object (see :ref:`Data Tables <astropy-table>`), but additional arguments related to the times should be specified.